franco148/distributed-systems-demo/README.md

 - Start all ymls: `kubectl apply -f boostrap/postgress`.
 Need to be located in the folder.
 - Check logs: `kubectl logs <pod-name>`, `kubectl logs <pod-name> -f`
 - SSH a pod: `minikube ssh`
-- In case we need to connect to a postgres pod: `kubectl exec -it <pod-name> -- psql -U <username>`.
+- In case we need to connect to a postgres pod: `kubectl exec -it <pod-name> -- psql -U <username> -d <databasename>`.
 Then we can create more databases.
 - For enabling pod url instead of the load balancer: `minikube tunnel`
 - Retrieve services: `kubectl get svc`
 - Update replicas: `kubectl scale --replicas=0 deployment customer`
 - Access to LoadBalancer: `minikube tunnel`
+- Stop minikube: `minikube stop`
+- Delete minikube: `sudo minikube delete`
+- Start minikube: `minikube start`

 Use the following commands to access both RabbitMQ and Zipkin
 - minikube service --url rabbitmq